-There are four (4) convenient and clearly marked connections, "To Process", "From Process", "Supply Water" and "Drain Water."
-(Note: Quick disconnects should not be used on any of the connections, they will restrict the flow.)
+There are four (4) convenient and clearly marked connections, "To Process" (one for each zone), "From Process" (one for each zone), "Supply Water" and "Drain Water."
+They are located on the rear of the HTF system.

+Note: Quick disconnects should not be used on any of the connections, they will restrict the flow.

-Use full size unrestricted high temperature, insulated hose or pipe for each connection.
+Use full size unrestricted high temperature, insulated hose or pipe rated for the proper pressure and temperature.

-To Process: Connect the port to the process inlet, through which heat transfer fluid will enter the process.
+To Process: Connect the port(s) to the process inlet(s), through which heat transfer fluid will enter the process.
+Use full size unrestricted high temperature, insulated hose or pipe rated for the proper pressure and temperature.

-From Process: Connect the port to the process outlet, from which heat transfer fluid will leave the process.
+From Process: Connect the port(s) to the process outlet(s), from which heat transfer fluid will leave the process.\ Use full size unrestricted high temperature, insulated hose or pipe rated for the proper pressure and temperature.

 Supply Water: Connect the port to an adequate source of cold, clean supply water.
+Use full size unrestricted high temperature, insulated hose or pipe rated for the proper pressure and temperature.

 Drain Water: Connect the port to drain (or return line in an in plant closed recirculation system).
+Use full size unrestricted high temperature, insulated hose or pipe rated for the proper pressure and temperature.